Higher Education Act of 1965 Consumer Information

 - Receiving any compensation or financial benefit for service other than reasonable reimbursement of expenses for any Financial Aid employee who serves on a lender’s advisory board.

-Strive to ensure that the information they provide is accurate, unbiased and does not reflect any preference arising from actual or potential personal gain and they will refrain from taking any action they believe is contrary to law, regulation or the best interests of the students and parents they serve.
+- Crown College Financial Aid Personnel strive to ensure that the information they provide is accurate, unbiased and does not reflect any preference arising from actual or potential personal gain and they will refrain from taking any action they believe is contrary to law, regulation or the best interests of the students and parents they serve.

 Crown College does not endorse any Private Education Loan lender, however, in order to assist you, Crown has chosen to participate in a Preferred Lender Arrangement and is providing a list of lenders who meet the following expectations: